 Internationally there has been a media blackout; however, we have received correspondence from HART partner Rev. Hassan John who has reported an unprovoked attack on Christians on Thursday evening (27 Sept.).
-This resulted in widespread chaos throughout Jos on Friday and Sunday, and a nighttime curfew has now been imposed.
+This resulted in mayhem and disorder throughout Jos on Friday and Sunday, and a nighttime curfew has now been imposed.

 In the preceding days, the bodies of five suspected herdsmen were discovered, suggesting the possibility of a revenge attack(s) as armed Fulani herdsmen, accompanied by militants in Nigerian army uniforms, have been identified as carrying out the attacks.

 According to the board chairman of the International Society for Civil Liberties & the Rule of Law, via the Christian Post, the attackers are believed to be radicalised jihadists portraying themselves as herdsmen, however, are armed with machetes and rifles.

 Following Thursday’s attacks, there have been numerous incidents, and the murder of a motorcyclist in Jos has caused tensions to rise further as youths have protested the killing by burning and looting properties.

 Over the weekend, a major hostel at the University of Jos was also attacked by suspected herdsmen, leaving at least one student dead.
 Gunshots were also heard, believed to be from security operatives.